Not sure if Cookie Advantage is right for you?

 Explanation

-This risk was not identified.
-FDD Item 2 indicates that the key personnel, Duane and Kim Carns, have been with the company since its inception in 2001 and have extensive experience in the business.
-Inexperienced management can be a significant liability, as they may lack the specific skills in franchising or the industry to provide effective support, training, and strategic direction, thereby increasing the risk for franchisees.
+This risk was not identified in the FDD package.
+The executives listed in Item 2 have been with the company since its inception in 2001 and operating a similar business since 1998.
+Franchisors with inexperienced management can pose a risk, as they may lack the expertise to provide effective training, support, and strategic direction, potentially harming the entire system.

 Potential Mitigations